 Is it Morally Wrong to Take Honey From Bees?

 No, harvesting honey and taking it from bees is not wrong, morally or otherwise.
 Bees are able to adapt to the loss of honey resources and most importantly, good beekeepers make sure to leave adequate honey in the beehive for the survival of the colony.
 Agriculture includes the production of both plants and animals.
-Beekeeping is part of agriculture.
+Beekeeping is a part of agriculture.
 It serves a demand for food by humans.
 Honey is a nutritious food that humans cannot make.
 The desire for honey consumption has led to the rise of beekeeping – an art that has been practiced for many centuries now.
 In beekeeping, honey is only one of the few products harvested from beehives, with the others being beeswax, propolis and royal jelly.
 Each beehive product is used for different purposes and applications, and each product is sustainably harvested.

 A strong honeybee colony can fill up several beehive boxes with honey in one season.
 They make their honey in cells on frames.
 What we know as honey, is actually nectar that has undergone curing.
 It is passed through the digestive system of bees and allowed to accumulate sugars.
 The nectar is also dehydrated so that its water content becomes very low.

 When honey is fully cured, bees seal up the cells that contain honey using a light layer of beeswax in a process called capping.
 A healthy colony does not feel the effect of honey being harvested from the beehive and continues making more honey.
 With proper beehive management, a single beehive can produce many, many pounds of honey in a season.
 The honey is harvested continually from mid July to mid September (before winter) in most regions of the USA.

 What do Bees Eat When we Take Their Honey?